Planning to buy a property

 Knowing what you want will help you avoid buying a property that does not meet your needs.

 Carefully assess your financial situation and desired standard of living when deciding how much you can afford to repay.

 - any future plans; for example, starting a family could mean a drop in income

 - other possible changes, such as interest rate rises or unemployment.

 Consider the costs of buying a property, including:

 - loan establishment fees

-- government charges, such as stamp duty and other taxes
+- government charges, such as transfer duty and other taxes

 - foreign buyers duty (if applicable)

 - moving costs.